-Erectile dysfunction (ED) – it is unclear if Peyronie’s is the cause of ED or it simply occurs with ED.
+- Erectile dysfunction (ED) – it is unclear if Peyronie’s is the cause of ED or if it simply occurs with ED.

 What happens if it is not treated?

-A history of the duration, severity, pain, erectile dysfunction as well as ability to achieve sexual penetration should be obtained.
-During examination, the plaque size and position is noted.
+A history of the duration, severity, pain, erectile dysfunction, and the ability to achieve sexual penetration should be obtained.
+During the examination, the plaque size and position are noted.
 An injection may be given to the penis to create an erection to assess the deformity.
-Otherwise, a drawing or a photo taken of the penile curvature in two views (top-down and side-on) can be helpful to determine the degree of angulation.
+Otherwise, a drawing or a photo taken of the penile curvature in two views (top-down and side-on) can be helpful in determining the degree of angulation.
 An ultrasound of the penis can be useful to visualise the plaque.

 What are the non-surgical treatments?